Revised March, 2015

 - Earnings in the waiting period, except paid sick leave or Supplemental Employment Benefit plan benefits, are deducted from the first three weeks of benefits.

-- Retirement pensions are considered earnings unless your EI claim is based on insurable weeks from employment subsequent to retirement.
+- Teachers' Pension Plan payments are not considered earnings if your EI claim is based on insurable weeks from employment subsequent to retirement.

 - Temporary WCB payments are considered earnings.

-- Teachers-on-Call who have established an EI claim and who are working from time to time will be subject to the foregoing clause (earnings while receiving benefits.)
+- Teachers Teaching-on-call who have established an EI claim and who are working from time to time will be subject to the foregoing clause (earnings while receiving benefits.)

-- the total regular benefits paid in the taxation year.
+- the total regular benefits, including regular fishing benefits, paid in the taxation year.

-- For sickness benefits, obtain a "Record of Employment" from the school board at least two weeks prior to the expiration of paid sick leave.
+- For sickness benefits, request a "Record of Employment" from the school board at least two weeks prior to the expiration of paid sick leave.

-- For all other benefits, obtain a "Record of Employment" within five days of the last day worked.
+- For all other benefits, request a "Record of Employment" within five days of the last day worked.
+Usually this is electronically submitted.

 - Check to make sure the certificate is correct; i.e., the number of insurable weeks, the amount of insurable earnings, the correct reason for ending your employment.
 If you find an error, go to your school board and insist on an amended one.
 The board is obligated to give it if the facts on the original are incorrect.
 Check with the BCTF if you think this is incorrect.

-- Apply to the nearest Employment and Immigration Canada office for benefits.
+- Apply to the nearest Service Canada office for benefits.
 If the "Record of Employment (ROE)" is not available immediately, it can be submitted later.

 - If you have received severance pay, vacation pay or a retirement incentive, contact El immediately so that EI can determine whether these payments are to be included as earnings and if so, the number of weeks you must wait before your claim can start.